MildlyFootwear/Buildframe/README.md

 #### Hardcoded Effects

 To use; add the tag when appropriate, i.e. Secondary Enervate to an arcane or the multishot damage increase to a firemode.
+These tags are meant to be added to effects (firemodes, mods, misc), not the weapon itself.

 Multishot_Exclusive_Damage_Mult - makes it so the Final Damage Percentage for a given stat applies to multishot only.
 Use to represent effects like the multishot perk on the Braton Incarnon.
 Multishot_Consumes_Reserve_Ammo - typically paired with the above effect, sets it to consume reserve ammo for multishot.
 Mostly going to effect firemodes such as Braton's incarnon fire.